Sometimes the hardest part about learning something new is simply learning the terminology.

 Paid traffic is the opposite of organic.
 When a user clicks on a link, banner, or ad that is the result of a campaign that requires money to be active, it is classified as paid traffic.

 Search Engine Results Page.
-These are the pages you see of the different sites and links you can click on when you type something into Google, Bing, or Yahoo.
+These are the pages you see of the different search engines after typing something into Google, Bing, or Yahoo.

 (Yes, Yahoo is still used.)

 A campaign is a term most commonly used in SEM.
-However, it can also be referred to as any time period a digital marketing effort is being ran, including SEO, SEM, and SMM.
+However, it can also be referred to as any time period a digital marketing effort is being run, including SEO, SEM, and SMM.

 Google AdWords is Google’s ad interface that allows you to create paid ad campaigns on Google’s search engine results pages as well as their partner networks.